 Old enamelware is versatile, colorful, and simple.
 This post will teach you 7 ways to use antique and vintage enamelware!

 If you are looking to create a Farmhouse style in your home, look no further than enamelware.
 This old cookware lives and breathes all elements of a farmhouse home and is a staple in a farmhouse kitchen.
-Enamelware can be used in many different ways in today’s more modern homes and this post will show you 7 ways to use antique and vintage enamelware.
+Enamelware can be used in many different ways in today’s more modern homes.
+This post will show you 7 ways to use antique and vintage enamelware!

 What Is Enamelware?